Please, fill out the form below and an officer will respond to your question as soon as possible.

 You must have a valid Louisiana License or a current license from another state.
 Must not have excessive moving violations on your record.
 NOTE: Automatic disqualification will result should the applicant's driving record show 5 moving violations; or 2 serious violations with accidents.

 If an applicant is involved in litigation, said applicant may be placed in a pending status until all civil litigation has been concluded.
 The applicant will be required to bring a certified photocopy of documentation from the respective jurisdiction where the proceedings were held, indicating that all proceedings have concluded.

 Currently, the annual salary for an entry-level Police Officer is $34,000.00 per year.
-The City also pays a supplemental benefit of $6,000.00 per year until the police officer becomes eligible for the State Supplemental pay.
+The City also pays a supplemental benefit of $3,000.00 for the first year until the police officer becomes eligible for the State Supplemental pay.
+Following the first year, the City stops paying the supplemental benefit, and instead the officer may received $6,000.00 per year in State Supplemental pay.
 Applicants hired with a P.O.S.T.
 Certificate and receiving State Supplemental Pay will receive $40,000.00 per year, inclusive of State Supplemental Pay.

 Vacation is earned at the following rate; 1 year but less than 10 years, 180 working hours; 10 years but less than 15 years, 216 working hours; 15 years but less than 20 years, 240 working hours; 20 years or more, 264 working hours.
 The initial earning of leave and future increases will begin on the first day of the first pay period after completion of 1 year of continuous service and thereafter, the applicable continuous service anniversary date.

 Police Officers with the Alexandria Police Department belong to the Municipal Police Employees Retirement System (MPERS).
 The current retirement plan is:

 The City of Alexandria recognizes the importance of education and offers an excellent tuition reimbursement program to its officers.